-The [Department/Office] shall display the required posters regarding discrimination, harassment and transgender rights in a prominent and accessible location for members (Government Code § 12950).
+The Ventura County District Attorney's Office shall display the required posters regarding discrimination, harassment and transgender rights in a prominent and accessible location for members (Government Code § 12950).

 The purpose of this policy is to provide guidelines for the investigation of suspected child abuse.
 This policy also addresses when Ventura County District Attorney's Office members are required to notify the county Child Protective Services (CPS) of suspected child abuse.